 The total value of all stock at the depot at the end of December 1944, was £1,100,000. ($NZ 90,845,402.49 in today’s currency)

-Due to wartime manpower constraints, the posted strength would never entirley complete the establishment.
+Due to wartime manpower constraints, the posted strength was never entirely filled the establishment.

 Posted strength was One Officer and 66 Other ranks.